leelamadhav07/PythonFullStackProject/README.md

 2. ## Customizable Expiration Time:

-Allow users to set their preferred expiration time for each clip instead of a fixed duration.
+Allow users to set their preferred expiration time for each clip, rather than a fixed duration.

 3. ## App Versioning and Updates:

-Introduce a versioned app so that users can access the latest features while maintaining backward compatibility.
+Introduce a versioned app that allows users to access the latest features while maintaining backward compatibility.

 4. ## Enhanced User Experience: